bagder/uncurled/emails/slaughter.md

 him saying so.
 I ended up reporting this to the police where I live because I read it as a genuine threat.

-Many months later, the person email me again and apologized.
+Many months later, the person emailed me again and apologized.